redhat-cop/agnosticd/ansible/configs/simple-example/README.md

 A simple deplyoment creating a bastion host and two *worker nodes*.
 It can't get simpler ...

-## Setup

-Deployment to the following cloud providers is supported:

-* AWS
-* Azure

 ### Environment variables

 Deployment is controlled by two configuration files: